-Home > Support > Custom Page Sizes
+Custom Page Sizes

-Custom Paper Sizes
+Custom Page Sizes

 Printing custom paper sizes makes better use of your fabric.
 It could make the difference between being able to use a favorite fabric and not having enough.

-Custom sizes also allow you to print small scraps, Jelly Rolls and Nickels with Inklingo!
+Custom sizes also allow you to print small scraps, Jelly Rolls and Nickels with Inklingo.

-You can print custom sizes with any ordinary Inkjet printer or all-in-one.
-It is not hard.
 You could probably do it on your own, but it is so important that Monkey and I have described it in detail in this PDF.
-Print these directions and follow along step-by-step-by-step for all of Monkey's best tips.
+It includes all of Monkey’s best tips.

-PDFClick to view the PDF in your browser, or
+button PDF Click to view the PDF in your browser, or

-Right Click and choose Save As to download and save to your hard drive.
+Right-Click and choose Save As to download and save to your hard drive.

 (Remember where you put it!)